xmos/lib_src/doc/rst/programming_guide/fixed_ratio_src.rst

 The DS3 processing takes up to 389 core cycles to compute a sample which translates to 3.89 :math:`{\mu}s` at 100 MHz or 6.224 :math:`{\mu}s` at 62.5 MHz core speed.
 This permits up to 9 channels of 48 kHz -> 16 kHz sample rate conversion in a single 62.5MHz core.

 Both downsample and oversample functions return ``ERROR`` or  ``NO_ERROR`` status codes as defined in the return code enums listed below.
-The only way these functions can error is if the passed `delay_base` structure member is uninitialised (NULL).
+The only way these functions can error is if the passed `delay_base` structure member is uninitialized (NULL).

 The downsampling functions return the following error codes ::